leefong123/Cluster-monitoring/README.md

 ### Create the Application in ArgoCD with the following details.
-It will Kubernetes manifests from GitHub repo to the minikube.
+It will pull Kubernetes manifests from GitHub repo to the Minikube.
+Detalied instructions of deploying Application - please refer to ArgoCD documentation.

 ![image](https://github.com/user-attachments/assets/1bed5ad9-437c-4b3d-b48e-6a9f0003318b)